 You cannot travel to Antarctica independently and must book a cruise, flight or expedition.

 - Go kayaking – Polar kayaking takes place in one of the roughest and toughest environments on Earth.

-- Camp in Antarctica – this is certainly one of the most unique things we will ever do in our lives.
-To sleep on the 7th continent with nothing but a bivy sack and a sleeping bag between you and the snow is one of the most adventurous things we could do at the bottom of the world.
+- Camp on Antarctica – To sleep on the 7th continent with nothing but a bivy sack and a sleeping bag between you and the snow is one of the most adventurous things we could do at the bottom of the world.

 - Cross the Drake Passage – We had our trepidations about crossing the Drake Passage.
 They are the roughest seas in the world and 20,000 sailors have lost their lives exploring these waters.

 - Antarctica isn't a cultural experience as only scientists and expeditions live there doing research.